WillyWinkel/nix-windows/README.md

 - Downloads the latest NixOS-WSL installer (`nixos.wsl`) if not already present
 - Launches the installer for you
 - Provides an optional script for initial NixOS configuration inside WSL
+- Offers example Nix and Home Manager configuration for further setup

 ## Requirements